Wandalen/wTools/module/core/tree_fmt/docs/algorithm/005_column_fold_detection.md

       emit: fold_indent + header_name + ": " + cell_value
 ```

 Labeled and Stacked produce one line per overflow column.
-Bare attempts to fit all values on a single line.
+Bare joins all values on a single line; if that line exceeds the terminal budget, word wrapping is applied (same as Step 5 below).

 **Step 5 — Wrap folded values**